Pediatric urologists are surgeons who can diagnose, treat, and manage children’s urinary and genital problems.

 If your child has an illness or disease of the genitals or urinary tract (kidneys, ureters, bladder), a pediatric urologist has the experience and qualifications to treat your child.

-- At least 3 additional years of residency training in general urology
+at least 4 additional years of residency training in general urology

-- At least 1 additional year of fellowship training in pediatric urology
+one to 3 years of additional fellowship training in pediatric urology

-- Surgical reconstruction of the urinary tract (kidneys, ureters, and bladder) including genital abnormalities, hypospadias, and intersex conditions
+Surgical reconstruction of the urinary tract (kidneys, ureters, and bladder) including genital abnormalities, hypospadias, and disorders of sex development

 Today, pediatric urologists can be found in almost every state and in virtually all of the major cities in the United States.

 Children are not just small adults.
 They cannot always say what is bothering them.
 They cannot always answer medical questions, and are not always able to be patient and cooperative during a medical examination.